Advanced piece settings in call creation

 4. Configure your advanced settings

-The Advanced section contains seven settings that control submission behavior, file requirements, and special features.
+The Advanced section contains five settings that control submission behavior, file requirements, and special features.
 Let's explore each one:

 1. Max Entries Allowed per Artist